Datavisualiatie-UGent/project-dv25-9/src/genre-analyse.md

   ${statCard(viewSelectedPlatform2, viewSelectedMinGamesAmount2)}
 </div>

-Back in the early 2000s, Action and Strategy games reigned supreme.
+Back in the early 2000s, **Action** and **Strategy** games reigned supreme.
 They were the go-to genres, dominating the gaming scene.
 But if you compare that to today, their popularity has declined.
 Why?
 One likely reason is the explosion in the number of games being released—along with that came a shift toward more specific and narrowly defined sub-genres.
-Instead of just Action, we now see tags like Shooter, Fighting, or Racing.
+Instead of just Action, we now see tags like **Shooter**, **Fighting**, or **Racing**.

-Another major shift came with the rise of the Indie label.
+Another major shift came with the rise of the **Indie** label.
 In the early 2000s, the term was rarely used, if at all.
 But that changed quickly.
 As digital distribution platforms grew, so did the visibility and viability of small, independent developers.
-Now, Indie has become one of the most common and recognizable tags in gaming, as was also proven in earlier correlation graph.
+Now, **Indie** has become one of the most common and recognizable tags in gaming, as was also proven in earlier correlation graph.

 As for the future of genre trends, it’s hard to say which ones will break out next.
 Most genres tend to remain relatively stable over time.
-However, there is one that’s slowly but surely gaining traction: Free To Play.
-With more developers experimenting with monetization models and players looking for accessible experiences, Free To Play continues its steady rise, thus hinting at where part of the industry might be heading next.
+However, there is one that’s slowly but surely gaining traction: **Free To Play**.
+With more developers experimenting with monetization models and players looking for accessible experiences, **Free To Play** continues its steady rise, thus hinting at where part of the industry might be heading next.